jnpaulson/IntroDataSci/projects/project_1.md

 **Question 3**.
 Answer Question 2 again, but based on these new plots.

 It's hard to compare across time periods using these multiple plots, so let's try to create a single plot that makes this comparison easier.
-The idea is to create a new measurement unit we can plot across time for each team that summarizes how efficient each team is in their spending.
+The idea is to create a new measurement unit for each team that we can plot across time summarizing how efficient each team is in their spending.
 We'll use the number of wins a team got per standard deviation of payroll:

 **Problem 4**.
 Calculate the  per dollar spent on payroll for each team in each year.

 $$
-efficiency_{ij} = \frac{\mathrm{wins}_{ij}}{\mathrm{scaled_payroll}_{ij}}
+\mathrm{efficiency}_{ij} = \frac{\mathrm{wins}_{ij}}{\mathrm{scaled\_payroll}_{ij}}
 $$

 for team $$i$$ in year $$j$$.

 Make a line plot with year on the x-axis and efficiency on the y-axis.
-A good set of teams to plot are Oakland, the two New York teams, Boston and Tampa Bay (teamIDs `OAK`, `BOS`, `NYA`, `PHI`, `TBA`).
-That plot can be hard to read, so a better options is to use `geom_smooth` instead of `geom_line`.
+A good set of teams to plot are Oakland, the New York Yankees, Boston, Atlanta and Tampa Bay (teamIDs `OAK`, `BOS`, `NYA`, `ATL`, `TBA`).
+That plot can be hard to read since there is so much season to season variation for each team.
+One way to improve is to use `geom_smooth` instead of `geom_line`.

 **Question 4**.
 What can you learn from this plot compared to the set of plots you looked at in Question 2 and 3?